asahicantu/Kaggle-House-Prices-Advanced-Regression-Techniques/README.md

 | Split8(seed=7) | 35592.519315 | 31428.491511 | 46940.566860 | 81443.650866 |  |
 | Split9(seed=8) | 35675.491278 | 31219.007717 | 47369.515381 | 81489.337749 |  |
 | Split10(seed=9) | 35180.270529 | 31230.810408 | 47298.739515 | 81440.942587 |  |

+Based on above result, we apply a statistical test, t-test, and the final comparision result is as following shows: